 - Continuous Surveillance: Automated tools offer constant monitoring, reducing the risk of missed issues.

-- Instant Notifications: When anomalies occur, automated systems promptly trigger alerts, enabling swift corrective action.
+- Instant Notifications: When anomalies occur, automated systems promptly trigger network monitoring alerts, enabling swift corrective action.

 - Consistency and Efficiency: Automation ensures accurate and consistent monitoring across all KPIs, improving overall performance assessment.